Strabismus / Amblyopia

 Refraction & best-corrected vision

-Accurately confirms the best vision
+Measures the best vision achievable with glasses

 Cycloplegic refraction

-Temporarily paralyses focus to exclude pseudo-myopia
+to exclude pseudo-myopia and confirm

-and confirm true refractive error.
+true refractive error.

 Fundus & organic disease check

-Rules out cataract, retinal abnormalities,
+Thoroughly rules out cataract, retinal abnormalities,

-optic nerve diseases and other organic causes.
+optic nerve diseases and any other ocular causes

 Symptoms alone aren't enough to diagnose amblyopia